Our Intentionality Laid Bare

 “All conceivable evils are heaped upon the heads of the poor.
 If the population of great cities is too dense in general, it is they in particular who are packed into the least space [and] are worked every day to the point of complete exhaustion…And if they surmount all this, they fall victims to want of work in a crisis…How is it possible, under such conditions, for the lower class to be healthy and long-lived?
 What else can be expected than an excessive mortality, an unbroken series of epidemics?”

 We keep seeing anecdotes about citizens being unwilling to reenter the workforce for low-paying jobs.
 And who can blame them?
-The pandemic isn't over yet, so there are fears of a full return; childcare costs loom; some need more than one (or even more than two!) jobs to make ends meet.
+It’s late 2021 and the pandemic isn’t over yet, so there are fears of a full return; childcare costs loom; some need more than one (or even more than two!) jobs to make ends meet.

 As we return to the office, we have an opportunity to ensure working arrangements are such that different needs are met.
 After the last year proving that remote work and shifted schedules are feasible, there’s no excuse to avoid embracing them in a hybrid environment now.